Yep, today we’re talking pot and how to trade marijuana stocks.

 StocksToTrade is the trading and analysis platform used by many of the world’s best stock traders.
 Check out how efficient we can help make your trading day with a 14-day trial for just $7 now!

-By now, you likely have a better understanding of why many traders and investors are nuts for weed stocks.
+By now, you likely have a better understanding of why many traders are nuts for weed stocks.

 When you first start reading about cannabis stocks, you’ll likely encounter a lot of boring scientific terms.
 I’ve been there, so I tried to make explaining the various types of pot stocks light and easy.